Tony-Y/cgnn/OQMD/README.md

 [Enter your MySQL password]
 ```

 where `$USER` is your username.
-The database finally grows approximate 80 GB, but the intermediate stages need larger storage (*ca.* 200 GB).
+The database finally grows approximate 80 GB.
+Edit the MySQL server configuration file to remove `skip_innodb_doublewrite` once finished.

 Next, create the environment `qmpy` as follows: